 Table 44 presents information on water supply and waste treatment system capacities, capacities that have been allocated for infill development and for new developments from the 2019 year-end servicing allocation report.
-The Nanticoke water supply system is currently operating at about 67% of its rated capacity.
+The Nanticoke water supply system is currently operating at about 69% of its rated capacity.

 As indicated in Table 44, there is adequate water supply and wastewater treatment capacity to service proposed developments in Hagersville.
 The Hagersville Wastewater Treatment Plant is currently operating at about 61% of it's rated capacity.
 Treatment capacity may be increased as the result of on-going inflow and infiltration abatement activities.
 The allocated wastewater treatment capacity for future development includes plans for 269 single detached dwellings and 36 townhouses for a total of 305 new housing units.
 This is less than 20% of the forecasted housing growth forecasted to 2051.
+The unallocated wastewater treatment capacity was 33% of capacity at the end of 2020.
 As significant growth is forecasted for Hagersville, wastewater treatment capacity may require expansion to keep pace with residential and employment growth.
 Regular monitoring of growth, water and wastewater demand will be required to ensure that sufficient capacity will be available.

-Table 44 Hagersville Water Supply and Wastewater Treatment Capacities System Capacity Water Supply Treatment Plant (m3/day) Wastewater Treatment (m3/day) Rated (C of A) Capacity 13,600 4,200 2017 Estimated Capacity 13,600 4,200 2014-2018 Average Production 9,164 2,553 Remaining Capacity (Estimated Capacity minus Average Production) 4,436 1,647 Infill Development Reserve Allocation (5% of Remaining Capacity) 222 82 Total Recommended Capacity (Includes Allocated and Requested Capacity) 533.2 247.5 Total capacity Remaining after Infill Reserve and Recommended Allocation 3,680.3 1,317.5 Source: Staff Report PDD-41-2019
+Table 44Hagersville Water Supply and Wastewater Treatment Capacities,2020 System Capacity Water Supply Treatment Plant (m3/day) Wastewater Treatment (m 3 /day) Rated (C of A) Capacity 13,600 4,200 Estimated Capacity 13,600 4,200 2016-2020 Average Production 9,373 2,463 Remaining Capacity (Estimated Capacity minus Average Production) 4,227 1,737 Infill Development Reserve Allocation (5% of Remaining Capacity) 211 87 Total Recommended Capacity (Includes Allocated and Requested Capacity) 533.2 247.5 Total Capacity Remaining After Infill Reserve and Recommended Allocation 3,482.2 1,402.5 Source: Staff Report PDD-36-2020